pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Tips And Tricks

-* Using `2*input - input[length/2]` as input for a low-pass filter with length `length` would reduce the filter lag.
+* Using `2*input - input[length/2]` as the input for a low-pass filter with length `length` will reduce the filter's lag.

-* Using linear combinations of low-pass filters allow to reduce lag, for example:
+* Using linear combinations of low-pass filters allows to reduce lag, for example:
 ```
 k*lowpass(input,length/2) - (k-1)*lowpass(input,length)
 ```
-with higher values of `k` further minimizing the filter lag.
+with higher values of `k` further minimizing the filter's lag.

-* The derivative of sigmoid functions (*S shaped curves*) can be used as filter kernel in order to create really smooth filters.
+* The derivative of sigmoid functions (*S shaped curves*) can be used for the filter's kernel in order to create really smooth filters.

-* The derivative of a symmetrical bell shaped curve can be used as filter kernel in order to create band-pass filters.
+* The derivative of a symmetrical bell shaped curve can be used for the filter's kernel in order to create band-pass filters.

-* If a script use a lot of simple moving averages, replace them with exponentially weighted ones as they are more efficient to compute.
+* If a script uses a lot of simple moving averages, replace them with exponentially weighted ones as they are more efficient to compute.

-* A strategy using IIR filters should start after the filter transient (*the first values of the filter*)
+* A strategy using IIR filters should start after the filter transient (*the first values of the filter*).

 * A simple moving average can be computed more efficiently using the following code:
 ```